eliranwong/toolmate/package/toolmate/docs/AutoGen Integration.md

 > autoassist

-To use AutoGen retriever agent:
+To use AutoGen retrieve assistant agent:

 > autoretrieve